Archive for the ‘Syrian Drinks’ Category

 Licorice plants are widespread in Syria, particularly in Al-Raqqa governorate.
 Syrian licorice is considered one of the best in the world and is referred to as Euphrates licorice.

-Today’s recipe is about Sharab E’riq Sous (Licorice drink) which is one of the most important drinks in Ramadan, the licorice drink is produced by moistening the roots.
-Afterward, they are wrapped in cloth and soaked slowly with water.
+Sharab Al-‘Eriq Sous (Licorice drink) is one of the most important drinks in Ramadan.
+In Syria, sous vendor walks around old market places and allies, wearing his traditional outfit and carrying the drink in a container on his back.
+Licorice drink is produced by moistening the roots.
+Afterward, they are wrapped in cloth and soaked slowly in water.

-Let’s make Sharab E’riq Sous:
+Let’s make Sharab Al-‘Eriq Sous:

 (more…)

-Sharab Qamar Ad-Deen
+Sharab Qamar Ad-Din

 September 15th, 2009

-Let’s Make Sharab Qamar Ad-Deen:
+Let’s Make Sharab Qamar Ad-Din:

 (more…)